Afghanistan's spiritual guardians have discovered a dangerous new peril: Indian soap operas.

 Despite Emrooz's pending legal wrangle, and the threat of a lost television license for the station and lost freedom for some individuals within the company, Emrooz appears defiant.

 The station is launching a national search for male and female models.
 The show will be broadcast monthly, with more than 2,000 contestants competing for two top prizes over four months.
-It will be Afghanistan's first publicly declared fashion program --
+It will be Afghanistan's first publicly declared fashion

-and it has already incurred threats.
+program -- and it has already incurred threats.

 But Emrooz executives, defiant in the face of such threats, say they will continue to break down taboos -- even if they must pay a price for doing so.

-The manager of an Afghan television network who refused to censor images of women dancing in short skirts and plunging necklines has
+The manager of an Afghan television network who refused to censor images of women dancing in short skirts and plunging necklines has been arrested.